This post may contain affiliate links. Please read our disclosure policy.

 How To Make Eggnog

 1. Heat the cream mixture.
-Bring the half and half, cream, sugar, vanilla, and nutmeg to a simmer over low heat.
+Bring the half and half, cream, sugar, vanilla, and nutmeg to a low boil over medium heat.
+Reduce to low heat and simmer.
 Stir the mixture until the sugar has dissolved.
 You’ll want to keep an eye on this since milk is extremely quick to boil over.

 2. Blitz the eggs.
 As soon as your sugar has dissolved, blend the eggs in your blender on low speed for 1 minute.
-You want them to be light and frothy, not stringy.
+You want the egg yolk mixture to be light and frothy, not stringy.
+(If you don’t have a blender, you can beat the eggnog using an electric mixer in a large bowl.)

 3. Incorporate the heated cream.
 Slowly pour the heated cream mixture into the blender as you continue to blend on low speed.
 Pour using only a thin stream, so the introduction of heat doesn’t cook and curdle the eggs.

 4. Blend in the booze.
-Blend the egg and cream mixture for 30 seconds until light and frothy.
+Combine milk and egg mixture for 30 seconds until light and frothy.
 Then add the bourbon.
-Blend for an additional 10-15 seconds to combine.
+Blend the eggnog mixture for an additional 10-15 seconds to combine.

 5. Pour and serve.
-Top your mugs of homemade eggnog with a sprinkling of nutmeg and dive into this holiday staple.
+Top your mugs of homemade eggnog with a sprinkling of nutmeg, a cinnamon stick and dive into this holiday staple.

 Two mugs with sweaters filled with eggnog with gingerbread cookies in the background.